 Student is enrolling solely to take a course that is legally mandated for employment or necessary in response to a significant change in industry or licensure standards.

-CONTINUING STUDENT: a student who has been enrolled in one or more of the two previous primary semesters.
-Only continuing students are eligible to apply for a high-unit waiver.
+CONTINUING STUDENT: a student who has been enrolled in any of the colleges in the district for one or more of the two previous primary semesters.
 Continuing students receive enrollment priority based on the number of completed and in-progress degree-applicable units taken at any of the colleges in this district providing they have not been placed on academic or progress probation or more serious academic sanction for two consecutive terms.
 Transfer units are not used to calculate enrollment priority.

 Limitations